IsaiahDNevin/python_toy_problems/README.md

-# im a 17 year old self taught software developer here are some of my python toy problems
+# im a 17 year old self taught software developer, here are some of my python toy problems

 ## Average List Calculator
 - This Python script calculates the average of a list of numbers - - provided by the user.